 Adenoid cystic carcinoma of ear

-Adenoid cystic carcinomas spread along nerve sheaths.
-Lymph node metastases are unusual, but late, distant metastasis to the lungs is expected; hematogenous tumor spread is characteristic.
+Adenoid cystic carcinomas grow along neurons.
+Lymph node metastases are unusual, but late, distant metastasis to the lungs is expected.
+Hematogenous tumor spread is characteristic.

-D04.20 – Carcinoma in situ of skin of unspecified ear and external auricular canal
+C44.201 – Unspecified malignant neoplasm of skin of unspecified ear and external auricular canal

 11671000 – Adenoid cystic carcinoma